These slow cooker mashed potatoes with bacon and cheese are the perfect side dish that will free up the oven and stove this holiday season.

 - salt & pepper

-I'm not a peel in the mashed potato kind of person, but my man likes a little so I compromised and peeled half, leaving the other half with the peel on.
+- I'm not a skin in the mashed potato kind of person, but because some do I compromised and peeled half, leaving the other half with the skin on.

 Cook on high for 3 hours.